Sign up as a

 For those wanting healing and personal and spiritual growth, I can’t recommend this place enough.

-• John G. 10 months ago
+• John G. 2 years ago

 I will attempt to write this so that this review is helpful in case you are at all like me.
 (Maybe it will be helpful if you’re not at all like me too!)
 By most measures, I am a pretty straight-laced person.
 Almost no “illegal” drug use in my history.
 I was in ROTC, then an officer in the military in my 20’s when most of my peers were trying marijuana.
 I was regularly drug tested so did not see the reason to risk it.
 I never tried anything like psychedelics, and indeed when I was in my 20’s I was in thrall to the “Just Say No” propaganda campaigns so I thought LSD was on a par with heroin.
 I did not know anything about the promising early research into the mental health benefits of psychedelics.
 Anyhow – I am now a reasonably successful, 49 year old, professional.
 I have struggled with anxiety and periodic depression for as long as I can remember.
 Sometimes either the anxiety or depression could be debilitating.
 I have been on some form of SSRI or similar (e.g. Wellbutrin) for my entire adult life.
 Mostly these have been ineffective.
 More effective has been my lifelong quest for mental self-improvement, including discovering the philosophy of Stoicism and a daily meditation/mindfulness practice.